 Secure your customers, people and systems wherever they are to counter the bad actors who seek to take advantage during a crisis.

-Even before COVID-19, many organisations faced considerable challenges to their resilience.
+Even before COVID-19, many organizations faced considerable challenges to their resilience.
 Once we reach the other side of this pandemic, it will be important to establish long-term strategies for greater resilience.
 Apply lessons learned from the experience to create a systems and talent roadmap that better prepares your company for future disruptions.

 As the situation unfolds, we will continuously update our materials, so please check back regularly.